Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Experiments

-{\textbf{Evaluation Metrics.}} To avoid the major influence of common categories on performance and evaluate each category equally, following recent works~\cite{tang2020unbiased}, we mainly reported the performance on mean Recall@K (\textbf{mR@K}) which is the average of recall scores computed for each category separately.
-Following previous FSL works~\cite{gidaris2018dynamic,kukleva2021generalized}, we reported mR@K performance on both \textbf{Novel} and \textbf{Base} splits.
+Following prior studies~\cite{li2022zero,dornadula2019visual}, we reported model performance on Recall@N (R@N).
+To avoid the major influence of common categories on performance and evaluate each category equally, we also reported the performance on mean Recall@N (mR@N) which is the average of recall scores computed for each category separately.
+Following the previous FSL work~\cite{gidaris2018dynamic,kukleva2021generalized}, we report not only the performance of the model on unseen sets, but also the performance on seen sets to more comprehensively evaluate the model performance.